vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - `decodeLinearBytecodeTrack`
 - `decodeReachableBytecodeBlocks`

 A linear track is mostly decoded in byte order.
 A reachable track follows stored static targets such as jumps and calls.
-Cursor-prefixed wrappers adapt legacy command readers to these same walkers.

-Compiler-cursor formats keep one `TrackDecodeScope` in their sequence decode context and call `tracks.linear(...)` or `tracks.reachable(...)`.
-The scope holds sequence-wide discovery limits and source-map ownership, then wraps the underlying walker with the shared track lifecycle: create the track annotation, project each already-decoded command, and finalize the track's source range.
+Formats keep one `TrackDecodeScope` in their sequence decode context and call `tracks.linear(...)` or `tracks.reachable(...)`.
+The scope holds sequence-wide discovery limits and source-map ownership, then wraps the underlying walker with the shared track lifecycle: create the track annotation, project each decoded command, and finalize the track's source range.
 Relative-address bases, semantic bounds, and diagnostics remain in the format decoder because they affect command meaning rather than track discovery.
 Exceptional walkers call `tracks.begin(...)`, append decoded commands, and finish the session without rebuilding that lifecycle.
-The old per-track input bag remains temporarily at migration boundaries.

 ### 14.5 `SequenceVm`